-When submitting an application for a licence to drive a licensed vehicle, applicants are required to declare any convictions (including traffic convictions) or cautions they may have, unless they are regarded as "spent" under the Rehabilitation of Offenders Act, 1974.
-The information applicants give will be treated in confidence and will only be taken into account in relation to their application.
+When submitting an application for a licence to drive a licensed vehicle, applicants are required to declare any convictions (including traffic convictions) or cautions they may have.

 Applicants should be aware that the Council will require applicants to apply for an Enhanced Criminal Records Disclosure from the Disclosure and Barring Service (DBS).
 The Disclosure will reveal the existence and content of any criminal record or relevant information held in the name of an applicant.
 Checks will also be made with the Driver and Vehicle Licensing Agency (DVLA).
 Information received from the DBS will be kept in strict confidence while the licensing process takes its course and will be retained on manual and computer record(s) for no longer than is necessary.
 Any information received may be used in court proceedings.